damianoneill/healthbot/docs/quickstart.md

 ![Healthbot Quickstart](assets/quickstart.png)

-There are a number of steps required to go from a blank system to a monitoring Devices.
+There are several required to go from a blank system to a monitoring Devices.

 1. Provisioning the Device
 2. Registering the Device within Healthbot